 February 26th, 2011 by tor

-Kathleen Edwards (President, Mistress of Sound) has well over twenty years of professional experience in the music and entertainment business as an audio recordist, sound designer, Foley artist, composer, musician and project manager.
+Kathleen Edwards, M.P.S.E.
+(President/CEO, Chief Sound Artist) has well over twenty years of professional experience in the music and entertainment business as an audio recordist, sound designer, Foley artist, composer, musician and project manager.

 Kathleen began learning the ins-and-outs of music editing through her work with 4-time Emmy Award-winning music editor Gerry Sackman working on Star Trek Voyager and award winning composer Brian Kirk working on JAG, NCIS, Lucky, to name a few.